New York prosecutor drops charges against Fiat heir Lapo Elkann

 He declined to provide details of what the investigation showed.
 Earlier reports about the incident had amounted to "false news," he added.

-While the elder Elkann is known as shy and reserved, Lapo's flamboyant style has made him a celebrity in Italy, where he owns a stable of luxury sports cars and is dedicated to his family's soccer club, Juventus (JUVE.MI).
+While the elder Elkann is known as shy and reserved, Lapo's flamboyant style has made him a celebrity in Italy, where he owns a stable of luxury sports cars and is dedicated to his family's soccer club, Juventus.

 In November, Elkann told New York City police he had been held against his will at a Manhattan apartment for more than a day.
 A law enforcement source said Elkann met a 29-year-old man through an escort website and that they used drugs together before the kidnapping report.